 Wadsworth Public Library is reaching the community, even when closed.

-The City Club of Cleveland is engaging patrons in virtual forums.
+The City Club of Cleveland is promoting free speech virtually.

 The Florida Repertory Theater is raising money – even in the face of an empty theater.

-Instead of canceling their annual fundraising gala, Florida Repertory Theater shifted to an entirely virtual format.
+Instead of canceling the 2020 gala, Florida Rep boldly shifted to an entirely virtual format.
 What's amazing?
 They still met their original fundraising goal.
-Thanks to the hard work of their savvy marketing team, on-staff video producer, and loads of in-house talent, the Theater created a memorable virtual experience complete with performances, authentic testimonials, and clear calls-to-action.
-Donors were given multiple ways to show their support – and they certainly did.
+Thanks to a savvy marketing team, video producer, and loads of talent, the Rep created a memorable virtual experience.
+The gala included performances, authentic testimonials, and clear calls-to-action.
+Donors were given multiple ways to show support – and they certainly did.
 Bravo!

 LakewoodAlive is fostering connections from a distance.

 A small but mighty force among Cleveland's community development corporations, LakewoodAlive is organizing weekly social media campaigns aimed at proving "we're all in this together."
 From Light the Lakewood Night to front porch sing-alongs, they have found ways to unite the community and foster joy.

 The Jewish Federation of Cleveland is recruiting virtual volunteers.